Coinsnap/Coinsnap-for-Woocommerce/readme.md

 ![](https://coinsnap.io/wp-content/uploads/2023/11/coinsnap-plugin-for-woocommerce-1024x588.jpg)

 You can easily find the Coinsnap for Woocommerce plugin under Plugins/Install new plugin if you enter Coinsnap in the search field.
 Simply click on the Coinsnap plugin and WordPress will install it for you.

-Then you can continue with point 2.1: WooCommerce Coinsnap Settings
+Then you can continue with point 2 Connect Coinsnap with WooCommerce plugin

 ### 1.2.
 Install the Coinsnap WooCommerce plugin from Github page ###